 - Whether the divorce is contested or uncontested,

-- The couple has children,
+- Whether the couple has children

-Generally, the divorce process begins by separation for 12 months.
+Generally, the divorce process begins with separation for 12 months.
 After 12 months of living under a different roof, either party can begin the process by filing for divorce in the county court where either spouse resides.
 Your North Carolina divorce lawyer will be able to file a complaint for absolute divorce on your behalf.

 After filing the complaint for absolute divorce, the county sheriff will generally serve the complaint on the other spouse.
 The other spouse then generally has 30 days to respond by an “answer” to the complaint.